 Jackbox games (available on a wide variety of platforms): these “couch co-op” party games were originally intended for co-located gaming, but can easily be played using a virtual chat tool.
 Parker recommends Drawful 2, Quiplash, and Fibbage, in particular.

 Spaceteam (iOS + Android): described as “a game of cooperative shouting,” Spaceteam is an easily accessible, fast-paced cacophony of mission-critical commands like “Set clip-jawed monodish to six!” or “Extend the optical cushion!”

 Overcooked 2 (Mac + PC): Collaborate with teammates in this chaotic but light-hearted cooking game.

-Among Us PC, Android, iOS): you’ll want to set aside a few hours for this one.
-It’s mostly collaborative – but watch out for the imposter.
+Among Us (PC, Android, iOS): This wildly popular, easy-to-learn game is mostly collaborative – but watch out for the imposter.